End-to-end SDK generation and publishing with Jenkins Pipelines

 -

-In a new directory, separate from those used in Step 1 and Step 2, create a file named
+In a new directory, separate from the Control Repo, create a file named

 docker-compose.yml